-10.1.87 Research Involving Human Subjects, Animal Subjects, and Biohazardous Agents
+10.1.68-Research Involving Human Subjects, Animal Subjects, and Biohazardous Agents

-The Virginia Tech(SIRC) provides administrative support to the university's compliance committees responsible for reviewing and approving research involving humans, animals used in teaching and research, recombinant DNA, dual use research of concern, and biohazardous agents.
-The ORC ensures institutional compliance with applicable federal laws, regulations, and guidelines by providing training to researchers, staff, and students, and by performing post-approval monitoring of approved protocols.
-SIRC supports four compliance review committees, comprised of faculty peers and federally-mandated community members, that review each research protocol to ensure scientific quality, ethical treatment of research subjects (animal and human), and compliance with related federal and state research regulations:
+The Virginia Tech division of Scholarly Integrity and Research Compliance (SIRC) provides administrative support to the university's compliance committees responsible for reviewing and approving research involving humans, animals used in teaching and research, recombinant DNA, dual use research of concern, and biohazardous agents.
+The ORC\SIRC ensures institutional compliance with applicable federal laws, regulations, and guidelines by providing training to researchers, staff, and students, and by performing postapproval monitoring of approved protocols.
+SIRC supports four compliance review committees with federally-mandated membership composition including faculty peers and community members, that review each research protocol to ensure scientific quality, ethical treatment of research subjects (animal and human), and compliance with related federal and state research regulations:

-Research with Human Subjects: The Virginia Tech Institutional Review Board (IRB) has general oversight responsibility for the university's compliance with its federal-wide assurance with the Office for Human Research Protections in the U.S. Department of Health and Human Services, the ethical principles established in the Belmont Report, and human subjects protection regulations in the Code of Federal Regulations title 45, part 46 (45CFR46) and 21 CFR 50.
-All human subjects research, as defined in 45CFR46and 21 CFR 50, conducted by Virginia Tech faculty, staff, or students, regardless of funding source (including non-funded research), must be reviewed and approved by the IRB before subject are recruited and research initiated.
+10.1.6.1 Research with Human Subjects: The Virginia Tech Institutional Review Board (IRB) has general oversight responsibility for the university's compliance with its federal-wide assurance with the Office for Human Research Protections in the U.S. Department of Health and Human Services, the ethical principles established in the Belmont Report, and human subjects protection regulations in the Code of Federal Regulations title 45, part 46 (45 CFR 46) and 21 CFR 50.
+All research with human subjects, as defined in 45 CFR 46and 21 CFR 50, conducted by Virginia Tech faculty, staff, or students, regardless of funding source (including non-funded research), must be reviewed and approved by the IRB before research is initiated and subjects are recruited.
 In accordance with federal law, the Virginia Tech IRB has the authority to approve, disapprove, or require modifications in protocols before approval is granted.
 For studies that the IRB deems to be greater than minimal risk, the investigator must seek continuing IRB review, at least annually, or as determined by the IRB.
 Continuing review materials must be reviewed and approved by the IRB before the study's expiration date.
 No changes may be made to approved protocols without amendment submission to, and review and approval by the IRB.
-Investigators must seek research determinations from the Human Research Protection Program for all proposed research projects, which fall into the exempt, not research, or not human subjects research categories.
+Investigators must seek research determinations from the Human Research Protection Program for all proposed research projects, which fall into one of the following categories: Not human subjects research, the exempt, not research, or not human subjects research categories expedited or full-board review.
+Policy 13040, "Virginia Tech Human Subjects Research Policy," establishes requirements for the research involving human participants.
+These requirements are intended to protect the rights and welfare of human research subjects recruited to participate in research activities.

 The Privacy and Research Data Protections program (PRDP) has oversight of privacy protections of research data in collaboration with Virginia Tech information security and related policy stakeholders.
-The PRDP collaborates with researchers, the IRB, and university IT resource owners on data use and storage opportunities to facilitate secure storage and use of personally identifiable information and protected health information.
-PRDP provides guidance to researchers on compliance with regulatory requirements such as HIPAA, GDPR, FERPA, PCI-DSS, and related state, federal, and international privacylaws.
+The PRDP collaborates with researchers, the IRB, University Libraries, and university IT resource owners on data use and storage opportunities to facilitate secure storage and use of personally identifiable information and protected health information.
+PRDP provides guidance to researchers regarding compliance with regulatory requirements such as HIPAA, GDPR, FERPA, PCI-DSS, and related state, federal, and international privacy laws.